calibrtr/llm-prompt-test/README.md

 #### Option 1: Install via npm

-Use npm (Node Package Manager) to quickly add LLM Prompt Test to your project with the following command:

 ```bash
 npm install llm-prompt-test
 ```

 #### Option 2: Install from Source

-If you prefer to work with the source code directly or want to contribute to the project, clone the repository using Git:

 ```bash
 git clone https://github.com/calibrtr/llm-prompt-test.git